Brittany Murphy: Simon Monjack

-Months after her relationship with Macaluso she met Simon Monjack who was known as a British screenwriter.
-In the 2021 documentary What Happened to Brittany Murphy? several of Monjack's colleagues and friends accused him of being responsible for Murphy's physical changes and also of not letting her connect with her family.
-According to the testimony of his ex-fiancée, Elizabeth Ragsdale, Monjack "was a disturbed individual who was used to conning people and Brittany was one of his latest victims."
-In the two-part miniseries, Ragsdale says that Monjack revealed to her that he was suffering from spinal cancer and needed shark cartilage treatments to recover.
-It wasn't until he left her while Ragsdale was pregnant that she contacted Monjack's mother, Linda Monjack, and realized the story was fake.
-Linda, who is interviewed in the film, defended her son in this regard, saying that he had developed extreme paranoia after the death of his own father, William Monjack, from cancer: "I certainly don't think he ever went out to tell people that he had cancer.
-I think she believed it."
-Before Monjack met Murphy, he met filmmaker Allison Burnett at a dinner party, where he told the assembled guests that he was a billionaire and had dated Elle Macpherson and Madonna; that he had a collection of Ferraris; and that he was dying of brain cancer until he bought a shark fin-derived treatment that saved his life; however, these theories were revealed to be lies.
-As a result of this, the media suspected that she had been deceived by a scammer.
-Kathy Najimy, recalled: "[People] were scared and scared.
-Like, "Who is this man and what's going on?", "She wanted to marry him, and I said, 'darling, it wasn't enough.'"
+Months after her relationship with Macaluso, she met Simon Monjack, a British screenwriter.
+They met during the filming of The White Hotel, where Murphy played the role of actress and Monjack as director, however, the film was not released and its production was paused.
+In the 2021 documentary What Happened, Brittany Murphy?, several of Monjack's colleagues and friends accused him of being responsible for Murphy's physical changes and also of not letting her connect with her family.

+According to the testimony of his ex-fiancée, Elizabeth Ragsdale, Monjack "was a disturbed individual who was used to scamming people and Brittany was one of his last victims".
+In the two-part miniseries, Ragsdale explained that Monjack told her that he suffered from spinal cancer and needed shark cartilage treatments to recover.
+It was not until he abandoned her while Ragsdale was pregnant that she contacted Monjack's mother, Linda Monjack, and realized that the story was fake.
+Linda, who was interviewed, defended her son in this regard, saying he had developed extreme paranoia after the death of his own father, William Monjack, from cancer: "I certainly don't think he went out and told people he had cancer.
+I think he believed it."

-In May 2007, Murphy married British screenwriter Simon Monjack in a private Jewish ceremony in Los Angeles.
+Before Monjack met Murphy, he was with filmmaker Allison Burnett at a public dinner, where he told the assembled guests that he was a multimillionaire, had dated Elle Macpherson and Madonna, had a collection of Ferraris and was dying of brain cancer until he purchased a treatment derived from shark fins that saved his life; however, these claims were revealed to be lies.
+As a result of this the media suspected that she had been deceived by a cheat.
+Actress Kathy Najimy recalled: "[People] were scared.
+Like, 'Who is this guy and what was happening?'", "She wanted to marry him, and I said, 'Honey, it hasn't been enough'."

+Another reporter said that Murphy's friends and family tried to persuade her to break up with Monjack at one point, but her intervention failed.
+After that it was as if she "disappeared", according to her friend Lisa Rieffel: "Simon took her away.
+He made sure no one could get to her."
+The couple did not announce their engagement beforehand and rarely appeared together in public before their marriage.
+In May 2007, they married in a private Jewish ceremony in Los Angeles.

+During the last three and a half years of her life, she, her mother, and Monjack moved in together in the same mansion that Britney Spears and Justin Timberlake had lived in, and she kept much of her old furniture.